 Features selected by Nic Marshall of Square Eyes Film New Zealand Film Foundation, ardent promoters of international cinema to our youngest audiences and their moviegoing companions.
 The animated short film programmes are lovingly curated by Nic with a little assistance from our Animation NOW! maestro Malcolm Turner.

-See also: My Life As a Courgette (p60).
+See also: Ancien and the Magic Tablet (p37), My Life As a Courgette (p59).

 Born in China